thomas4f/mxbmrp2/README.md

 | conditions          | Clear                             |
 | air_temperature     | 20°C                              |

+**Note:** There are additional configurable values available.
+However, apart from adjusting the HUD position, it's recommended to modify these settings only if you are familiar with their functions to avoid unintended display issues.

 ## Notes
 ### Toggle HUD display
 Press `CTRL+R` to toggle the HUD on or off.
 This will also reload any changes made to the configuration file.

 ### Position of the HUD
-Currently, you cannot adjust the HUD position or other settings directly within the game interface.
+You cannot adjust the HUD position or other settings directly within the game interface.
 However, you can customize its position by editing the configuration file and toggling the HUD on and off using the `CTRL+R` shortcut.

 Here's how to adjust the HUD position:
- - The HUD position is specified using normalized values between `0.0` and `1.0` for both position values.
+ - The HUD position is specified using normalized values between `0.0` and `1.0`.
- - `position_x` controls the horizontal placement (from the left)  and `position_y` controls the vertical placement (ftom the top).
+ - `position_x` controls the horizontal placement (from the left)  and `position_y` controls the vertical placement (from the top).
- - To center the HUD (roughly) on the screen, set both `position_x=0.5` and `position_y=0.5` in configuration file.
+ - To position the HUD (roughly) on the center of the screen, set `position_x=0.5` and `position_y=0.5`.
- - Setting either value to `1.0` or greater will display the HUD outside the viewable area.
+ - Setting either value to `1.0` or greater will likely move the HUD outside the viewable area, depending on your screen resolution.

 ### The Connection Field
  - `Offline` means you're in testing.